-The second meaning of “anaphora” is the Maronite tradition pertains to the repetition of words in the same language and idiom that Christ Himself spoke when he lived on earth, and is taken to refer to the words of Consecration and the institution of Holy Communion.
+The second meaning of “anaphora” in the Maronite tradition pertains to the repetition of words in the same language and idiom that Christ Himself spoke when he lived on earth and is taken to refer to the words of Consecration and the institution of Holy Communion.

 The Antiochene Maronite Catholic Church is one of the richest if not the richest in the number of anaphora contained in its Liturgy.
-There are at least seventy two Maronite Amphorae.
+There are at least seventy-two Maronite Amphorae.
 In the present reformed Maronite mass, the “Anaphora of the twelve Apostles ” is the one used.
-The Maronite Synod chose this particular one and hope to reform the other seventy-one Anaphora so that there will be a wider choice of Anaphora available for use by Maronite priests celebrating Mass.
+The Maronite Synod chose this particular Anaphora and hopes to reform the other seventy-one Anaphora so that there will be a wider choice of Anaphora available for use by Maronite priests celebrating Mass.

 b) Transfer of the Offering to the Main Altar and the Kiss of Peace

-Where there is more than one Altar in the Church, the Offerings are carried to the main Altar in a solemn procession, and strictly speaking, the Mass now truly begins.
+Where there is more than one Altar in the Church, the Offerings are carried to the main Altar in a solemn procession and the Mass now truly begins.

 Immediately following is the ceremony of peace where the faithful carry out the instruction of Christ;